pocketzworld/creator-docs/pages/learn/studio/resources/meet-the-creators.md

 If you have little experience with Unity like me, you should first start with the very basics and try to follow along with Highrise’s guides to get your first world uploaded, even if it's just a basic template room.

-If your goal is building aesthetic rooms, I would recommend using Highrise’s premade assets to start and simply dragging and dropping a little world in a similar way to building a 2D HR room from the furniture store.
+If your goal is building aesthetic rooms, I would recommend using Highrise’s pre-made assets to start and simply dragging and dropping a little world in a similar way to building a 2D HR room from the furniture store.

 If you want to create games, I would learn the basics of scripting, with the initial goal of just printing something to the console, and work your way up!